 COTA SA (SA)

-GRAI’s Village Hub will be led by and for older LGBTI people, offering multidimensional peer support and service development for the community.
-An LGBTI Elders’ Organising Committee will be established to advise on the Hub activities, and Peer Elders will help provide one-on-one befriending services for vulnerable and isolated individuals.
+GRAI’s Village Hub is led by and for older LGBTI people, offering multidimensional peer support and service development for the community.
+An LGBTI Elders’ Organising Committee has been established to advise on the Hub activities, and Peer Elders help provide one-on-one befriending services for vulnerable and isolated individuals.

 Gurehlgam Corporation (NSW)

-The Village Hub at Clarence Valley Aboriginal Healing Centre will deliver specific senior programs centered around social and emotional wellbeing with a focus on Aboriginal people.
+The Village Hub at Clarence Valley Aboriginal Healing Centre is delivering specific senior programs centered around social and emotional wellbeing with a focus on Aboriginal people.
 The framework of the programs is based upon WHO’s definition of ‘active ageing’, and in consultation with partnered aged care service providers and potential members.
-The Hub will cultivate inclusion and active participation in program design and tailor the needs and best outcomes for its members using a community-led approach.
+The Hub is cultivating inclusion and active participation in program design and tailoring the needs and best outcomes for its members using a community-led approach.

 Huon Valley Council (TAS)

 The Age Well Huon Valley Village Hub is based on a model in which the Huonville activity centre acts as a primary Hub with other local groups providing satellite activities in smaller towns across the region.
 Older people in the community can join the Age Well network for free and can be referred to the Age Well link worker through a social prescription.
 The model is developing in partnership with a variety of local groups and partners.